Expatriation

 Other clients tell us they can no longer do business internationally, because prospective business partners shun them.
 Their maybe-partners assume (in some cases, rightly) that doing business with a U.S. citizen or permanent resident opens the door to continuous surveillance of their own financial affairs by the IRS.

-While admittedly it applies to only a small percentage of the expat population, there’s some risk in becoming what the authorities call a “covered expatriate“: having a net worth of more than $2 million at the time you hang up your spurs.
+While admittedly it applies to only a small percentage of the expat population, there’s some risk in becoming what the authorities call a “covered expatriate.”
+This includes having a net worth of more than $2 million at the time of expatriation.

-And believe us, the consequences are serious.
+And the consequences are serious.

+Here is one example.
 You may be forced to pay a hefty exit tax on all unrealized capital gains on ALL of your assets.
 In other words, a sizeable tax bill even though you had no intention of selling those assets.

 That’s why some people – mainly up and coming entrepreneurs and high value executives – choose to opt out before they hit the threshold.